HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

 ## Drawbacks

-Since macros are being executed before typing, it can be hard to transform arrow functions via build macro if it needs to handle `return` expression or to insert something at the end of closure body.
+Since macros are being executed before typing, it can be hard to find out in macros whether arrow function should return something or not.
+This can complicate transformations of arrow function by build macro if it needs to handle `return` expression or to insert something at the end of closure body.

 ## Alternatives